metislabs/slate/source/includes/_info_fields.md

 #### Parameters

+The `Default` column specifies the value used when the user does not specify a parameter in the request.

 Field | Type | Default | Limitation | Description
 -----:|:----:|:---------:|:----------:|:-----------
 __organisation__ | string | NA | NA | The organisation that the user belongs to.